How to Import Himalayan Yak Chews into the US? Detailed Guide

 Consumer Trends: Natural, Organic, Long-Lasting Treats

 Today’s pet parents are increasingly mindful of what they feed their companions.
-A 2023 Packaged Facts survey found that over 70% of U.S. dog owners prefer natural or organic pet products, with longevity and digestibility ranking among their top concerns.
-Himalayan yak chews align perfectly with these demands—providing a sustainably sourced, long-lasting, and highly nutritious treat.
+Consumer preferences firmly favor natural products: according to Market Research Future 2025: 70% of pet owners globally willing to pay a premium for health-beneficial pet food products, 70% of pet owners are willing to pay a premium for health-beneficial food, helping drive the global natural pet food market from $4.37 billion in 2024 to a projected $10 billion by 2035, a market squarely dominated by products like Himalayan yak chews.
+It align perfectly with these demands, providing a sustainably sourced, long-lasting, and highly nutritious treat.
 This makes them a competitive product in the U.S. market, where pet owners are willing to pay a premium for quality and authenticity.

 Conclusion